YariKartoshe4ka/Space-Way/docs/CODESTYLE.md

 - *hitbox.py* - file with implementation of hitboxes for some objects calculations
 - *main.py* - main file, import all modules, contains the entrypoint of game and connects all the scenes together
 - *mixins.py* - file with mixins which are needed for simple creation of the same type of objects (DRY principle)
+- *music.py* - file with some objects for easier music (sounds) management
 - *updater.py* - file responsible for updating Space Way

 Assets: